-7 The discussion below applies to both deforestation and forest degradation, if 'degraded forest' is considered as a distinct alternative land use.
+The discussion below applies to both deforestation and forest degradation, if 'degraded forest' is considered as a distinct alternative land use.
 Indeed, one could define several types of 'degraded forest', with different levels of degradation.
 We thus speak simply of the choice between forest and alternative land uses, rather than constantly repeating 'deforestation and forest degradation.'

-27. Net vs gross values.
-It is common to only consider gross values - for example, the value of crops that could be produced on land cleared from forest.
+- 26. Note also that many efforts to save forests act by increasing the benefits generated by forests.
+For example, eco-certification schemes attempt to generate a price premium for timber from sustainably managed forests.
+If these efforts are successful (without depending on on-going subsidies, trade protection, or other market distortions), they would convert positive opportunity costs to negative ones.
+In this case, as well, the cost of reducing deforestation would be limited to the cost of implementing the measures necessary to increase the on-site benefits of forests.
+On the other hand, an on-going subsidy to forest products (or a trade distortion that drives up the domestic prices of forest products) would not eliminate the opportunity costs only hide them. - 27.
+Net vs gross values.
+It is common to only consider gross values for example, the value of crops that could be produced on land cleared from forest.
 This would tend to greatly overstate opportunity costs, however, as well as giving a mistaken impression of deforestation pressures.
-Producing crops, or livestock, or indeed any other economic activity, involves costs - for labor, for inputs, for working capital.
-What matters, then, is not the gross revenue that an activity might generate, but rather its net benefit.

-28. Change in values.
+Producing crops, or livestock, or indeed any other economic activity, involves costs for labor, for inputs, for working capital.
+What matters, then, is not the gross revenue that an activity might generate, but rather its net benefit. - 28.
+Change in values.
 It is important to keep in mind that the opportunity costs of REDD are not given by the value of the benefits foregone from the alternative land use, but by the difference in net benefits between forest and the alternative land use.
 Forests can often generate a variety of benefits such as provision of fuelwood and other non-timber forest products (NTFPs) (Lampietti and Dixon, 1995; Bishop, 1999).
 In some cases, these benefits can be quite sizeable.
 If deforestation or forest degradation is reduced, at least part of these benefits would continue to be enjoyed.
-The proper measure of opportunity cost, then, is how much less benefit would be obtained by not switching to the alternative land use.

-29. Actual vs potential opportunity costs.
-In computing opportunity costs, there are two possible approaches:

-- Looking at actual land-use changes based on historic trends.
+The proper measure of opportunity cost, then, is how much less benefit would be obtained by not switching to the alternative land use. - 29.
+Actual vs potential opportunity costs.
+In computing opportunity costs, there are two possible approaches: - Looking at actual land-use changes based on historic trends.
 These are not necessarily the highest-value land use changes. - Estimating the highest-value alternative land uses.
-The McKinsey report on the opportunity cots of deforestation uses this approach, for example (McKinsey & Company, 2008).
+The report prepared by McKinsey for Guyana's president on the opportunity cots of deforestation uses this approach, for example (Republic of Guyana, 2008).

-The second method gives higher estimates of opportunity costs in per hectare terms, but not necessarily in per ton CO_2 terms.
+The second method gives higher estimates of opportunity costs in per hectare terms, but not necessarily in per ton CO_2 terms because the loss of carbon may be higher than in an actual land use approach.
 If there are barriers to adopting the highest-value alternative uses, however, estimates based on the highest-value alternative use may bear little resemblance to the opportunity costs that countries actually face.